You may frequently hear the term “ISELP” used by veterinarians, especially in the sports medicine field. But do you know what it is?

 We frequently express how important education is for us to our clients.
 Our active participation and hosting of ISELP is a testament to this commitment.
 Dr. Kleider travels internationally to help instruct at ISELP seminars and have hosted 1 and 2 day modules here at our clinic, attracting veterinarians from across Canada and the United States.
 Kleider Veterinary Services has been hosting an International ISELP 3 Day Module in Canada annually since 2016.

-After three years of intensive training in locomotor pathology including musculoskeletal examinations, radiology, ultrasonography, nuclear medicine, MRI and other imaging technologies as part of the ISELP program, Dr. Kleider successfully completed the six part ISELP examination in France.
+After three years of intensive study and training in locomotor pathology including; musculoskeletal examinations, radiology, ultrasonography, nuclear medicine, MRI and other imaging technologies as part of the ISELP program, Dr. Kleider successfully completed the six part ISELP examination in France.
 In 2012, he became the first Canadian and one of only several dozen veterinarians in North America, to receive ISELP certification.